-We really thought he just over slept in the truck and was full of BS.
-Now keep in mind there was a tall tail about a giant snake at the Tropo Hill in Thakli Thailand.
+We really thought he just overslept in the truck and was full of BS.
+Now keep in mind there was a tall tail of a giant snake at the Tropo Hill in Thakli Thailand.

 Bottom line..the Rock Python was stretched completely across the asphalt road.
 We could not see his head or tail….and I was not going to get close enough to push him with even a really LONG stick.
 We threw rocks at it for nearly 5 minutes before it finally moved…very slowly off the road.

 I did note that the middle of the snake was at least 10 to 12 inches with a big bulge of about 15 inches past the halfway point.
 I also remember the driver saying the big snakes like the warm asphalt after sunset.

 Needless to say, the day shift didn’t want to believe me either until I threatened to get physical.
 Of course, we all got our little Browning cameras ready for the next time….that never came.

 Good chatting with you.